g-ogaki/compro_python_library/library/prime_sieve/README.md

 # Prime Sieve

-List all prime numbers less than or equal to a given number.
+Lists all prime numbers less than or equal to a given number.

 ## Arguments
 - `n: int`: integer up to which prime numbers are calculated